-Introduced in 2007, the CGEIT credential is designed for professionals who manage, provide advisory and/or assurance services related to, and/or otherwise support the governance of an enterprise’s IT.
-CGEIT-certified professionals deliver on the focus areas of IT governance and approach it holistically, enhancing value to the enterprise.
-More than 5,700 professionals have earned the CGEIT credential to date.
+Introduced in 2007, the CGEIT credential is for professionals who manage, provide advisory and/or assurance services related to, and/or otherwise support the governance of an enterprise’s IT.
+CGEIT-certified professionals deliver on the focus areas of IT governance and approach it holistically, enhancing value to enterprises.
+More than 5,800 professionals have earned the CGEIT credential to date.
 CGEIT retention is more than 95 percent.

 View the number of ISACA certifications by region

 CGEIT Focus Areas

 - Framework for the Governance of Enterprise IT

 To earn the CGEIT designation, candidates are required to:

 - Prove at least five years of experience supporting the governance of an enterprise’s information technology.
 This experience can be achieved entirely through IT governance experience, or through a combination of IT governance experience and management experience.

 - Pass the CGEIT exam (offered worldwide every June and December)